tanaes/whopping_Voron_mods/pcb_klicky/README.md

 ## Klipper configuration

-You will only need to tweak a couple values from a standard Klicky install to make PCB klicky work.
+You will only need to tweak a couple values from a [standard Klicky config] https://github.com/jlas1/Klicky-Probe/tree/main/Klipper_macros install to make PCB klicky work.

 ### Adjust dock location